gabrielfalcao/lettuce/docs/reference/features.rst

 Step.sentence
 ^^^^^^^^^^^^^

-the string that represents the step
+The string that represents the step

 .. highlight:: python